I’m a fan of short-term challenges that can be used to jumpstart progress.

 Check with your current insurance carrier for an affordable option.

 DAY #24 – Research identity theft protection services.

-There are ways to protect yourself from identity theft that you don’t necessarily have to pay for, such as checking your credit regularly, limiting your exposure, setting up fraud alerts, practicing good judgment.
+There are ways to protect yourself from identity theft that you don’t necessarily have to pay for, such as checking your credit regularly, limiting your exposure, setting up fraud alerts, and practicing good judgment.

-Here are some ways to guard against identity theft:
+Below are some ways to guard against identity theft:

 → Avoid googling customer service phone numbers.
 There may be a hacker on the other end that is waiting to steal your information.